Scotiabank buys Howard Weil, boosts energy presence

-TORONTO (Reuters) - Bank of Nova Scotia (BNS.TO) has agreed to acquire privately held U.S. energy investment bank Howard Weil Inc, boosting its oil and gas presence as crude prices sit near four-year highs.
+TORONTO, March 7 (Reuters) - Bank of Nova Scotia has agreed to acquire privately held U.S. energy investment bank Howard Weil Inc, boosting its oil and gas presence as crude prices sit near four-year highs.

 The acquisition of the Houston-based firm will add to Scotiabank’s equity sales, trading, research and investment banking capabilities in the sector, Canada’s No. 3 bank said.